Are Brussels Sprouts Healthy? Benefits Of Brussels Sprouts Explained

 Being that there are around four grams of fiber in a cup of Brussels sprouts, they are an excellent choice of food for increasing your fiber intake; plus, they keep you full and are low in calories (approximately 38 calories per cup).

 Sounds awesome right?
-I’m gonna go eat a whole lot of Brussels sprouts right now!
+I’m gonna go eat a whole lot of these right now!
 Actually, that might not be the best idea.
 Raffinose, a complex sugar in Brussels sprouts, can’t be broken down in your small intestine, which means it gets passed along as is to your large intestine to get broken down.
 If your body isn’t used to getting so much fiber , this can cause bloating and gas.

 So what do you do?
 Introduce Brussels sprouts into your diet in small doses and gradually build up, so that your body becomes accustomed to digesting Raffinose.
 This way, you’re getting the fiber, and you’re not getting the uncomfortable side effects.